 To maximize the gene prediction accuracy, the gene models should be trained on sequences that belong to the same species or to similar ones.
 When the input consists of sequences originating from multiple organisms, it is recommended to build a gene model for each organism by choosing the "Learn one gene model for each assembly" option.
-When this option is chosen, the tool will consider all sequences with the same label in the "Assembly_ID" column as coming from the same organism.
-The "Assembly_ID" column will be automatically populated when downloading assemblies from the Download Microbial Reference Database tool.
+When this option is chosen, the tool will consider all sequences with the same label in the "Assembly ID" column as coming from the same organism, see Using the Assembly ID annotation.
+The "Assembly ID" column will be automatically populated when downloading assemblies from the Download Microbial Reference Database tool.
 When assembly information is not known, for example when the input consists of de novo assembled metagenomics sequences, the Bin Pangenomes by Sequence and Bin Pangenomes by Taxonomy tools can be used to group sequences into bins whose sequences are likely to come from the same organism.

 To start the analysis, go to:

 Functional Analysis () | Find Prokaryotic Genes ()

 In the first dialog, select input sequences.
 The input should consist of one or few contigs from the same species.
 If several sequences are provided as input and the "Assembly ID" annotations are present, the tool will build a separate model for each assembly.
 The tool can also be run in batch mode.